-- Click the MindView Button. - Choose Export | HTML | Advanced HTML Export. - If your MindView view contains several maps (i.e. several roots), choose the map you want to export in the 'Select Map to Export' dialog and click Next.
+- > Click the File tab. - Choose Export | HTML | Advanced HTML Export. - If your MindView view contains several maps (i.e. several roots), choose the map you want to export in the 'Select Map to Export' dialog and click Next.

 The Export Wizard now displays a series of dialogs, the first of which is the Select Template dialog.